Sudarsan1257/HALF_ADDER_SUBTRACTOR/README.md

 ### Result:
-Implementation-of-Half-Adder-and-Half Subtractor-circuit is successfully implemented and verified.
+The output for Implementation of Half Adder and Half Subtractor circuit is successfully implemented and verified.